Qiskit/qiskit/docs/deprecation_policy.rst

 Whenever a new major version is released the recommended upgrade path is to first upgrade to use the most recent minor version on the previous major version.
 Immediately preceding a new major version a final minor version will be published.
-This final minor version release ``0.N+1.0`` is equivalent to ``0.N.0`` but with warnings and deprecations for any API changes that are made on the new major version series.
+This final minor version release ``M.N+1.0`` is equivalent to ``M.N.0`` but with warnings and deprecations for any API changes that are made on the new major version series.

 For example, on the release of Qiskit 1.0.0 a 0.46.0 release was published immediately proceeding the 1.0.0 release.
-The 0.46.0 release was equivalent to the 0.45.0 release but with additional deprecation warnings that documents the API changes that are being made as part of the 1.0.0 release.
+The 0.46.0 release was equivalent to the 0.45.0 release but with additional deprecation warnings that document the API changes that were made as part of the 1.0.0 release.
 This pattern will be used for any future major version releases.

 As a user of Qiskit it's recommended that you first upgrade to this final minor